-Due to a solitary upbringing and dreamy nature, Adams spent much of his time exploring the local wilderness around the suburbs of San Francisco.
-In 1915, his parents took him out of school to be educated by private tutors in, at the age of twelve.
-However, he eventually resumed his formal education, leaving school in 1917.
+Due to a solitary upbringing, Adams spent much of his time exploring the local wilderness around the suburbs of San Francisco.
+In 1915, his parents took him out of school to be educated by private tutors, however, he eventually resumed his formal education, leaving school in 1917.

 When visiting Yosemite Valley in California as a child, Adams became transfixed by the dramatic surroundings.
 At the age of seventeen, he started working for the Sierra Club, the oldest environmentalist organisation in the United States, as the summer caretaker for the visitor centre in Yosemite Valley.
 Throughout the 1920s, working with the Sierra Club, he spent a considerable amount of time capturing the scenery of the American West, as an amateur photographer.
 His first photographs were published in 1921 and his first solo exhibition, in 1928, took place in the Sierra Club’s headquarters in San Francisco.

 Adams’ technical mastery of the photographic medium has made him one of the most influential photographers of the twentieth century.
-Throughout the 1950s and 1960s Adams continued to travel across America capturing the country’s natural beauty, becoming an influential advocate for the medium of photography.
+Throughout the 1950s and 1960s Adams continued to travel across America, capturing the country’s natural beauty and becoming an influential advocate for the medium of photography.
 In the later part of his career, Adams focused on environmental issues and became an ardent activist seeking the preservation of America’s wilderness.

 Adams was the recipient of three Guggenheim fellowships during his career and, in 1980, he was awarded the Presidential Medal of Freedom, the highest civilian honour.
 On 22 April 1984, Ansel Adams died of a heart attack in Carmel, California.
 He left behind an acclaimed body of work, and has become one the most important American landscape photographers of the 20th century.